About the Xbox One Media Remote

 - Volume button.
 Use this button to turn volume up and down on your TV.
 You must first set up your console to control your TV.
-See Setting up the Media Remote.
+See Setting up the Media Remote, above.

 - Channel button.
 Use this button to change channels on your TV.
 You must first set up your console to control your TV.
-See Setting up the Media Remote.
+See Setting up the Media Remote, above.

 - Mute button.
 Use this button to mute your TV.
 You must first set up your console to control your TV.
-See Setting up the Media Remote.
+See Setting up the Media Remote, above.

 Note These buttons do not control DVR activity from your TV signal.
-That function is not available at this time.
+That function is not currently available.

 Troubleshooting issues with the Media Remote